 (2) Natural gas volumes have been converted to boe based on energy content of six mcf of gas to one bbl of oil.
 Barrels of oil equivalence does not necessarily result in price equivalence.
 The price of natural gas on a barrel of oil equivalent basis is currently substantially lower than the corresponding price for oil and has been similarly lower for a number of years.
-For example, in the three months ended March 31, 2024, the average prices of Brent oil and Henry Hub natural gas were \$81.76 per bbl and \$2.15 per mmbtu.
+For example, in the three months ended June 30, 2024, the average prices of Brent oil and Henry Hub natural gas were \$85.03 per bbl and \$2.07 per mmbtu.

 (3) The natural gas we purchase to generate steam and electricity is primarily based on Rockies price indexes, including transportation charges, as we currently purchase a substantial majority of our gas needs from the Rockies, with the balance purchased in California.
 SoCal Gas city-gate Index is the relevant index used only for the portion of gas purchases in California.
-Beginning in the first quarter of 2023, we are purchasing a majority of our fuel gas in the Rockies; most of the purchases made in California utilize the SoCal Gas city-gate index, whereas prior to this shift the predominant index for California purchases was Kern, Delivered.